eMC in-demand gives manufacturers and suppliers an accurate, fast and reliable method of updating product details and pricing data.

 Using the system

-We prioritise updates in the in-demand system according to the date that your update applies from.
-Following our acceptance of your submission updates, you should be able to see the updates you’ve submitted after we’ve accepted them on in-demand.
+We prioritise updates in the in-demand system according to the date that the update applies from.
+You should be able to see the updates you’ve submitted after we’ve accepted them on in-demand.
 These will be visible on the dm+d browser on the next available extract after the effective date of the updates.

-The dm+d extract takes place overnight every Thursday and the dm+d browser and In-Demand application will be updated with this information on the Monday following your effective date.
+Data is extracted from dm+d overnight every Thursday, and the dm+d browser and in-demand are updated with this data on the Monday following the effective date.

-If you haven't received a return email to confirm that we’re dealing with your updates.
+When you submit using in-demand, we’ll send a return email to confirm that we’re dealing with your updates.
 If you have not received an email from us, it might be because your company has not authorised the message.
-You can check your update message status on In-Demand.
+You can check your update message status on in-demand.

-The main reason that you have received a message to do this is to do with the core coding structure of the dm+d.
-When we receive your update it will be automatically validated against the core code or ‘snomed’ criteria.
-If the core code is changed while you are making your update then the automatic check will flag up that there is a difference and will not validate your update.
-It will then send you an automated response to tell you that this has happened.
+When we receive your update it will be automatically validated against the core code or SNOMED criteria.
+If this changes while you’re making your update then the system will flag that there is a difference and will not process your update.
+You’ll get an automatic response to tell you that this has happened.
 You’ll need to resend the update.

-You should use In-Demand to make submissions for medicinal products that are used in primary or secondary care and which are licensed and available in the UK.
+You should use in-demand to make submissions for medicinal products that are used in primary or secondary care and are licensed and available in the UK.
 Submissions should only be for marketed packs and not all the packs that you are licensed to manufacture.

-Further information and guidance can be found in the In-Demand user manual under the heading ‘When to create a submission and which type?’
+You can find more information in the in-demand user manual under the heading ‘When to create a submission and what type?’